Swirrl/drafter/README.md

 The file must be supplied as multi-part-form data under the key `file`.

 Returns a 202 if enqueued successfully, with the `queue-id` in the response body

-**Add content from another graph to a draft**

-`PUT | POST /draft?graph=graph-uri&source-graph=GURI`

-Same as above, but instead of reading the file from the request body, it takes the data from the supplied `source-graph`.

 **Delete a draft or live graph**